Paul Fletcher (baseball)

 Edward Paul Fletcher (born January 14, 1967) is an American former professional baseball pitcher, who played in Major League Baseball (MLB) for the Philadelphia Phillies (1993, 1995) and Oakland Athletics (1996).

 As of May 2022, he works as a Community Relations Manager for Retreat Behavioral Health, but previously was a Business Development Representative for The Treatment Center of the Palm Beaches, in Palm Beach, Florida.

+In November 2024, he was named field manager for the Lexington Legends minor league professional baseball team located in Lexington, Kentucky.

 Amateur career

 Paul Fletcher attended Ravenswood High School in Ravenswood, West Virginia, where he was an all-state athlete in baseball and football and a second team all-star in basketball.
 He played baseball for the USC Aiken Pacers for the 1986 and 1987 seasons.